Automatically track search engine rankings with Rank Tracker

 Making sure the right pages are ranking for the right keywords is an indispensable part of rank tracking, and (lucky you!)
 Rank Tracker offers a simple way to do that.

-How-to: Match your keywords to landing pages.
-In Rank Tracker, select the keyword(s) you're optimizing a certain page for, right-click the selection, and hit Match selected keyword(s) to URLs.
+How-to: Assign your keywords to landing pages.
+In Rank Tracker, select the keyword(s) you're optimizing a certain page for, right-click the selection, and hit Assign selected keyword(s) to landing page.

-Whenever the wrong page comes up in the search results, you'll see the page's URL highlighted in your Rank Tracker workspace.
+Whenever the wrong page comes up in the search results, you'll see a warning sign along with the page's URL in your Rank Tracker workspace.

-If you'd like to track your site's positions in Universal Search results, like Places, Videos or Images, along with the organic listings, you can set that up in Rank Tracker's settings.
+If you'd like to track your site's positions in different search result types, like Featured Snippets, Images, Local Packs + 12 more Google result types, along with the organic listings, you can set that up in Rank Tracker's settings.